CenturyLinkCloud/PublicKB/Disaster Recovery/SafeHaven 5 Manual to AWS/master-article-manual-aws.md

 ### Article Overview
 This article explains how to setup SafeHaven at a high level and use SafeHaven for recovery with all the KB article links in order for Manual Site(DCC-F and Hyper-V) to AWS(DR) use case.
 To read more about a manual site click [here](Introduction to Manual Site.md)

+### Prerequisites
+* **Network and Ports requirements** - There are certain ports which need to be allowed in between the Production and DR vlans for SafeHaven to work.
+Please click [**here for Safehaven 5 Network and Ports requirements**](../SafeHaven 5 General/SafeHaven5-network-ports-requirements.md)

 ### SafeHaven Setup and Recovery Workflow

 1. [Gather Production Server Information](../SafeHaven 5 CLC to AWS/Gather Production Server Information.md)